meta-llama/llama-recipes/tools/benchmarks/llm_eval_harness/meta_eval_reproduce/README.md

 dataset_name: Meta-Llama-3.1-8B-Instruct-evals__mmlu_pro__details
 test_split: latest
 ```

+If you want to run evaluation on 70B-Instruct, then it is recommended to change the `dataset_path` and  `dataset_name` from 8B to 70B, even though 70B-instruct and 8B-instruct share the same prompts, the `is_correct` column, which can be used to get the difference between current reproduced result and the reported results for each sample, is different.

 **Note**: Config files for Meta-Llama-3.1-8B-Instruct are already provided in each task subfolder under [meta_template folder](./meta_template/).
 Remember to change the eval dataset name according to the model type and DO NOT use pretrained evals dataset on instruct models or vice versa.